cnabio/cnab-spec/103-bundle-runtime.md

 ## Overriding Parameter Values

-A CNAB `bundle.json` file may specify zero or more parameters whose values may be specified by a user.
+A CNAB `bundle.json` file MAY specify zero or more parameters whose values MAY be specified by a user.

-As specified, values may be passed into the container as environment variables.
+As specified, values MAY be passed into the container as environment variables.
 If the environment variable name is specified in the `destination`, that name will be used:

 ```json
 "parameters": {